tomasbjerre/simple-bitbucket-commit-checker/README.md

  * Rules are added to the group.
 A rule can, for example, define Jira as a regular expression and the name "Jira".
  * If a group matches a commit, it can reject it or just show a message to the comitter.
 * Check only branches matching a regular expression.
-* Dry run mode, where all commits are accepted.
-But verification results are shown.
+* Check that branch name matches specific regexp.
 * Exclude merge commits.
 * Exclude tag commits.
 * Show a general reject message.
 * Show a general accept message.
+* Dry run mode, where all commits are accepted.
+But verification results are shown.

 ## Design goals
 The included features should: